 Several bio-based materials and agricultural products pull carbon out of the air as they grow.
 These items can significantly reduce your project’s embodied carbon.

 The most common bio-based material is wood.
+Consider wood rather than vinyl for a low embodied carbon flooring option.
 You can also use materials like straw or cotton insulation to reduce the overall emissions associated with your construction project.